jonbrown21/macOS-JAMF-Scripts/Scripts/JAMF/Maintenance/README.md

-# Jamf Pro Cleanup Auditor — README 📋🧹
+# Jamf Pro Cleanup Auditor 📋🧹

 Turn Jamf Pro sprawl into clear, actionable reports.
 This script audits objects in your Jamf Pro instance, highlights unscoped or unused items, surfaces risky policy hygiene, and (optionally) moves clutter into an archive category—**read-only by default** with an **opt-in cleanup** switch.
 *Script file: `JAMF Auditor.py`*